HSLdevcom/jore4-jore3-importer/README.md

 * The _configuration_ directory contains the properties files which configure the used database connections and the jOOQ integration of Spring Boot.
 * The _db/migration_ directory contains the Flyway database migration scripts.
-* The _export_ directory contains the SQL scripts which read the imported data from importer's PostgreSQL database.
+* The _jore4_ directory contains the SQL scripts which read the imported data from importer's PostgreSQL database.
-* The _import_ directory contains the SQL scripts which read the imported data from the Jore 3 MSSQL database.
+* The _jore3_ directory contains the SQL scripts which read the imported data from the Jore 3 MSSQL database.

 ## Technical Documentation